Federal Programs (e.g. Federal Pell Grant, Federal Direct Loans)

 • Have family income and assets below the established ceilings; AND

-• Not be in default on any student loan or owe any federal or state overpayments.
+• Not be in default on any student loan or owe any federal or state over-payments.

 *AB-540 status confers some of the benefits of residency, including eligibility for the California College Promise Grant and the Cal Grant Program, on non-resident students (including undocumented students) who attended a California high school.
 Check the Admissions and Records web page for more details on how to apply for AB-540 status.